Welcome to Tigné Point

 Tigné Point is one of the most forward-looking and comprehensive real estate projects ever planned for Malta.
 Part of the circa €600 million Midi development, Tigné Point bridges the gap between the island's rich cultural heritage, and an altogether newer sense of luxury and sophistication.

 Conceived as a mixed-use, lifestyle development, Tigné Point is currently best known for its luxurious apartments.
 Whilst these continue to attract buyers from different corners of the globe, the residential component of the project comprises just 55% of the area of the peninsula.
 This is complemented by ‘The Point’ shopping mall, Malta’s largest retail centre, and the car-free Pjazza Tigné - the heart of this mixed-use project and the largest square in the fashionable Sliema district.
 An international grade business centre is also on the cards and this will be located on the seafront north of Pjazza Tigné.
 This will contain commercial and leisure outlets that will complete the piazza environment and the surrounding retail and catering outlets.

 Strong emphasis has been put on the restoration of the important historic sites in the area including Fort Tigné, St Luke’s Garrison Chapel, the Garden Battery and the Clock Tower blocks.
 These have now been restored to complement the contemporary architecture that characterises the site.

-The development is also planned to offer leisure activities such as a fitness club, squash courts, swimming pools, bars, cafés and restaurants as well as the fully fledged football pitch and training complex of the local Sliema Wanderers’ football team.
+The development also offers leisure activities, retail outlets, bars, cafés and restaurants as well as the fully fledged football pitch and training complex of the local Sliema Wanderers’ football team.
 One of the most salient aspects of this project is the fact that all traffic has been routed underground, providing a 30 acre car-free zone at ground level.
 The development also provides extensive open public spaces, a series of foreshore walkways and a second open square planned for the Tigné North phase.